Nissan Gloria: Seventh generation (Y30; 1983)

+Beginning June 1985, Nissan offered a self-levelling suspension for the rear wheels on hardtop and sedan top trim packages.
+They also introduced "Super Sonic Suspension" system, which featured a sonar module mounted under the front bumper that scanned the road surface and adjusted the suspension accordingly via actuators mounted on all four MacPherson strut towers.
+There was also a switch next to the steering wheel that allowed the driver to change between "Auto", "Soft", "Medium" and "Hard" settings.
+The speed-sensitive rack-and-pinion power steering could also be separately reduced for a sporting feeling, and the suspension setting would modify both the steering feel and the shift points on the automatic transmission.
+The feature was only installed on V30 Turbo Brougham VIP sedans and hardtops.

-For the four-door hardtop, the front driver and passenger seat belt shoulder strap was connected at the top to the ceiling, however, the upper portion could be detached, with the shoulder strap resting on the driver's and passenger's shoulder so that rear passengers could have an unobstructed view from the rear seat without the seat belt hanging from the ceiling.
+To enhance rear passenger comfort and convenience, the four-door hardtop front driver and passenger seat belt shoulder strap was connected at the top to the ceiling, however, the upper portion could be detached, with the shoulder strap emerging from the side door support, resting on the driver's and passenger's shoulder.
+This provided rear passengers an unobstructed view from the rear seat without the seat belt hanging from the ceiling when the windows were retracted.
 The upper part would then swing up to the ceiling and could be fastened into place.
+All sedan and hardtop trim packages designated as Brougham also provided a fold down footrest for rear seat passengers opposite the driver where the lower half of the front seatback would fold down to the passenger, like a tray table, whereby it would accommodate the passengers legs and feet while the rear passenger seat could further extend and recline.
+Nissan introduced a PIN activated keyless entry feature on the front exterior door handles.
+The doors could be unlocked, trunk opened and all windows retracted, as well as rolling up the windows and locking the vehicle.

 June 1985 saw mild exterior changes, with the biggest mechanical change being a variable nozzle for the VG20ET turbocharged engine.
 The diesel straight-six engine LD28 was also upgraded to the RD28 Straight-6 engine.
-An ultrasonic sensing electronically controlled suspension called Super Sonic suspension was added to the options list, with an upgrade to MacPherson struts for the front and a rigid link coil suspension for the rear.